Serve on a Commission

 To have a name printed on a ballot for the state judicial nominating commission, the nominating petition must be signed by at least 10 resident Iowa voters of the congressional district and filed in the office of the state court administrator at least 30 days prior to vacancy.
 To have a name printed on a ballot for a district judicial nominating commission, the nominating petition must be signed by at least 10 resident Iowa voters of the judicial district and filed in the office of the state court administrator at least 30 days prior to vacancy.

-The resident members of the bar of each congressional district elect commissioners from the district to the state judicial nominating commission for a six–year term.
+The resident members of the bar of each congressional district elect commissioners to the state judicial nominating commission for a six–year term.
 The resident members of the bar of each judicial election district elect commissioners of the district to the district judicial nominating commission.
 Each congressional district elects one male and one female commissioner to the state judicial nominating commission.
 Each judicial election district elects two male commissioners, two female commissioners, and one commissioner who alternates between genders every six years to the to the district judicial nominating commissions.